DataDog/integrations-core/win32_event_log/README.md

 First ensure that you have set `logs_enabled: true` in your `datadog.yaml` file.

 To collect logs from specific Windows events, add the channels to the `conf.d/win32_event_log.d/conf.yaml` file manually, or use the Datadog Agent Manager.
+See the [Windows Event Logs documentation][13].

 To see the channel list, run the following command in a PowerShell: